top of page

 Our perspective of the world makes up our reality, and that can be unique to each of us.
 When our beliefs are challenged, we tend to get defensive.
 If an idea doesn't align with our reality, we often dismiss it as "wrong."

-You may wonder, how can a triangle possibly be mistaken for a circle?
+You may wonder how a triangle can possibly be mistaken for a circle.

-It could depend on our vantage point.
+Well, it could depend on our vantage point.
 The object may look like a triangle from some vantage points, while it would look like a circle from others.
 Objectively, it is shaped like a cone.
 Neither observation is wrong; it is just a matter of perspective.
 Our disagreements can often come down to a difference in perspective.

 Then, how could a circle or triangle be mistaken for a square?

 Again, it may depend on our vantage point.
 Say the cone is contained in a box.
 From the outside, the object would appear as a box.
 Alternatively, from inside the box, all we see is the cone.
-The box could be exponentially larger than the cone, and we may not even realize it exists.
+The box could be metaphysical or exponentially larger than the cone, and we may not even realize it exists.

 Time